ChainSafe/web3.js-plugin-chainlink/README.md

 You can use this plugin to get the price of token-pairs from a Chainlink smart contract.

 And here is a code snippet that get the Price of the pair `Link/Eth` from the Ethereum mainnet.
-However, if you are connected to another ethereum network other than the mainnet, or you would like to get the price of another pair, replace `MainnetPriceFeeds.LinkEth`, in the code bellow, with the address of the intended Chainlink smart contract that is deployed on the network that you are connected to.
+However, if you are connected to another Ethereum network other than the mainnet, or you would like to get the price of another pair, replace `MainnetPriceFeeds.LinkEth`, in the code below, with the address of the intended Chainlink smart contract that is deployed on the network that you are connected to.
 And you may check https://docs.chain.link/docs/data-feeds/price-feeds/addresses/ for the most updated mainnet and testnet addresses.

 ```typescript
 import { ChainlinkPlugin, MainnetPriceFeeds } from '@chainsafe/web3.js-chainlink-plugin';